January 8, 2019

 What Is ReFS?

 ReFS, also known as Protogon, is a file system developed by Microsoft and introduced with Windows Server 2012.
 The idea behind ReFS was to build an advanced file to safely store larger amounts of data.
 For this purpose, the following features were introduced: built-in resilience, automatic integrity checking, data scrubbing, and prevention of data degradation.
 Moreover, ReFS can seamlessly integrate with Storage Spaces, which is a storage virtualization layer used for data mirroring and striping, as well as storage pool sharing.
 Due to this, ReFS can detect corrupted files within a disk and automatically repair them.
-The idea behind ReFS was to create a file system which is resilient against data corruption and provides an on-demand scalability for large environments.
+The idea behind ReFS was to create a file system which is resilient against data corruption and provides on-demand scalability for large environments.

 As you can see, both of the systems include various features which differ in the way they protect storage, enhance its performance and ensure the data integrity.
 The following section will cover what each system is capable of.

 If we compare ReFS vs NTFS, we should talk about reliability.
 In case a system failure should occur, NTFS uses checkpoints and log files to recover the system to its previous state.
 If a bad-sector error is detected, NTFS marks the damaged cluster as bad, discards it, and assigns a new cluster for the data storage.
 With the Self-healing feature of NTFS, it is possible to protect the entire file system without taking the volume offline.
 NTFS periodically scans the system to find any transient corruption issues and fix them.
-Also, NTFS provides a high level of reliability due to the use of a journaling file system, meaning that this file system tracks all changes in the disk, which allows you to quickly roll back the infrastructure to its previous state in case of system crash or failed data migration.
+Also, NTFS provides a high level of reliability due to the use of a journaling file system, meaning that this file system tracks all changes in the disk, which allows you to quickly roll back the infrastructure to its previous state in case of a system crash or failed data migration.

-On the other hand, ReFS also includes a number of features which ensure reliability of the data storage.
+On the other hand, ReFS also includes a number of features which ensure the reliability of the data storage.
 As mentioned above, ReFS can integrate with Storage Spaces, which enables automatic repair processes within the system without causing volume downtime.
 Moreover, ReFS applies a copy-on-write technique, meaning that any changes in the file are written out to a newly-allocated block on the disk.
 All ReFS metadata and the file data have checksums which allow you to detect any data corruption errors and support the system’s data integrity.
 With the feature of data scrubbing, ReFS can periodically scan the environment to verify the corresponding checksums, identify any corruptions, and repair the damaged data.

-Both NTFS and ReFS have specific features which allow them to significantly improve performance of the file system.
+Both NTFS and ReFS have specific features which allow them to significantly improve the performance of the file system.

 In Windows Server 2008, Transactional NTFS was introduced, which allowed it to monitor the system performance through transactions.
 In this case, the file operations are performed through atomic transactions, meaning that you can set up a transaction so that it will apply multiple changes to files in the system.
 The transaction is set up in such a way as to ensure that either all operations will succeed or none of them will.
 In case of system failure, the adopted changes are written to the disk and incomplete transactional work is rolled back.
 Thus, transactions allow you to perform operations without interruptions or errors and save the progress that has been made.